dotnet/arcade/Documentation/StartHere.md

 - If you use .NET CI (ci.dot.net, ci2.dot.net, ci3.dot.net) you'll need to move
   into Azure DevOps.
-- If you pull new dependencies from other repos (e.g. latest Microsoft.NetCore.App package), you'll need to onboard onto Arcade and dependency flow.
+- If you pull new dependencies from other repos (e.g. latest Microsoft.NETCore.App package), you'll need to onboard onto Arcade and dependency flow.
 - If you publish dependencies used by other repos, you'll need to onboard onto Arcade, so that other repos may consume your outputs.